 Installation Requirements

 In a cluster deployment, every node must be GRIO-enabled.
-As of CXFS 3.4, every supported platform is GRIO-enabled.
+Every supported CXFS platform is GRIO-enabled.
 For more information, see the CXFS Administration Guide for SGI InfiniteStorage and the CXFS MultiOS Client-Only Guide for SGI InfiniteStorage.